PNNL-Comp-Mass-Spec/Protein-File-Reader/Readme.md

 ## License

-Licensed under the Apache License, Version 2.0; you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0; you may not use this program except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0